aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

 ```

 ## **Setting the Image Preferences for HTML**
-Starting from 8.0.2, Aspose.Cells has exposed [**imageOptions**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#imageOptions--) for the [**HtmlSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions) class, allowing developers to specify image preferences when saving spreadsheets to HTML format.
+Starting from 8.0.2, Aspose.Cells has exposed **imageOptions** for the **HtmlSaveOptions** class, allowing developers to specify image preferences when saving spreadsheets to HTML format.

-Below are details of some of the image settings that can be applied,
+Below are details of some of the image settings that can be applied:

-- [**ImageType**](https://reference.aspose.com/cells/javascript-cpp/imagetype/): Specifies the image type.
+- **ImageType**: Specifies the image type.
 Please note, all shapes, including charts, render as images in the output HTML.
-- [**quality**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#quality--): Specifies the quality of the image between 0 to 100, when [**ImageType**](https://reference.aspose.com/cells/javascript-cpp/imagetype/) is specified as Jpeg.
+- **quality**: Specifies the quality of the image between 0 and 100, when **ImageType** is specified as JPEG.
-- [**verticalResolution**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#verticalResolution--): Gets or sets the vertical resolution of the image in dots per inch.
+- **verticalResolution**: Gets or sets the vertical resolution of the image in dots per inch.
-- [**horizontalResolution**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#horizontalResolution--): Gets or sets the horizontal resolution of the image in dots per inch.
+- **horizontalResolution**: Gets or sets the horizontal resolution of the image in dots per inch.
-- [**TiffCompression**](https://reference.aspose.com/cells/javascript-cpp/tiffcompression/): Gets or sets the compression type for the images when [**ImageType**](https://reference.aspose.com/cells/javascript-cpp/imagetype/) is specified as Tiff.
+- **TiffCompression**: Gets or sets the compression type for the images when **ImageType** is specified as TIFF.
-- [**transparent**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#transparent--): Indicates if the background of an image should be transparent when ImageFormat is specified as Png.
+- **transparent**: Indicates if the background of an image should be transparent when the image format is PNG.

 ## **Convert Excel Workbook to Markdown**
 The Aspose.Cells API provides support for exporting spreadsheets to Markdown format.
-To export the active worksheet to Markdown, pass [**SaveFormat.Markdown**](https://reference.aspose.com/cells/javascript-cpp/saveformat) as the second parameter of [**Workbook.save(string, SaveOptions)**](https://reference.aspose.com/cells/javascript-cpp/workbook/#save-string-saveoptions-) method.
-You may also use [**MarkdownSaveOptions**](https://reference.aspose.com/cells/javascript-cpp/markdownsaveoptions) class to specify additional settings for exporting worksheet to Markdown.
+To export the active worksheet to Markdown, pass **SaveFormat.Markdown** as the second parameter of **Workbook.save(string, SaveOptions)**.
+You may also use **MarkdownSaveOptions** to specify additional settings for exporting the worksheet to Markdown.

-The following code example demonstrates exporting active worksheet to Markdown by using [**SaveFormat.Markdown**](https://reference.aspose.com/cells/javascript-cpp/saveformat) enumeration member.
+The following code example demonstrates exporting the active worksheet to Markdown.
 Please see the [output Markdown file](md_sample.txt) generated by the code for reference.

 ```html
 <!DOCTYPE html>